Understand the Baby Activity Skill API

 When you use the

 Alexa.Health interfaces, the voice interaction model is already built for you.
-The following examples show some customer utterances:
+The following examples show some user utterances:

 Alexa, track weight of twenty pounds.

 Alexa, log a bottle feeding of six ounces for Jane.